Billie Starkz

-Lillian Bridget (born December 8, 2004), better known by the ring name Billie Starkz, is an American professional wrestler.
-She is signed to All Elite Wrestling (AEW), but predominantly appears in AEW's sister promotion Ring of Honor (ROH), where she is a former one-time and the inaugural ROH Women's World Television Champion.
+Lillian Renia Bridget (born December 8, 2004), better known by the ring name Billie Starkz, is an American professional wrestler.
+She is signed to All Elite Wrestling (AEW), but predominantly appears in AEW's sister promotion Ring of Honor (ROH), where she is a member of the M.I.T stable and a former one-time and the inaugural ROH Women's World Television Champion.

-Bridget has also wrestled in numerous promotions such as Tokyo Joshi Pro-Wrestling, Major League Wrestling, and Game Changer Wrestling where she is the current JCW World Champion in her first reign.
+Bridget has also wrestled in numerous promotions such as Tokyo Joshi Pro-Wrestling, Major League Wrestling, and Game Changer Wrestling where she is the former one-time JCW World Champion.

 Professional wrestling career

 Independent circuit (2018–present)

 Starkz began training in wrestling at age 13 in Jeffersonville, Indiana, making her professional wrestling debut in October 2018.
 According to a 2023 story by local TV station WDRB, during her first weeks at Atherton High School in Louisville, Kentucky in 2019, "a caring teacher pulled her into the hall to ask questions about her parents and home life" because she showed up with bumps and bruises resulting from wrestling.

 In 2020, she began working for Game Changer Wrestling (GCW) and on October 10 of that year, she competed in a 30-person battle royal at Joey Janela's Spring Break 4.

 On June 25, 2022, Starkz won the H2O Hybrid Championship.
 On November 12, at BLP Slamilton, Starkz defeated Calvin Tankman to win the BLP Heavyweight Championship.